 Beetroot & Coconut Chocolate Cake

-Autumn has definitely moved in and I could not be more ready for autumnal inspired blog posts (or snaps too tempting not to pop on my Instagram page!)
+Autumn has definitely moved in and I could not be more ready for autumnal inspired blog posts.

 I recently had a meeting with Parragon Books at their headquarters in Bath, to discuss the possibility of a food blogging collaboration.
 Established in 1988, Parragon Books is one of the largest licensed publishing houses in the world.
 Creating children's books, gifts and toys, as well as lifestyle books and products, in more than 25 languages and in over 35 global markets.
 As part of an ongoing initiative to promote brand awareness, Parragon Books features an online blog, showcasing posts relating to food, drink, lifestyle, crafts and gifts.
 As part of my collaboration with them, I will be featuring a variety of recipes sourced from their archives.
 To kickstart off my culinary journey, I want to introduce you to a recipe taken from 'Baking with Vegetables' brought to you by Parragon Books Ltd, Love Food, Ⓒ Parragon Books Ltd 2015.
 Forget feeling guilty when you indulge in a slice of cake, as this Beetroot & Coconut Chocolate Cake contains one of your five a day!
 Let's get started...

 For this recipe, you will need:

 200 g spelt flour

 6 tbsp cocoa powder

 100 g plain chocolate

 1 tsp beetroot powder, or 1 drop of red food colouring